slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 // Result: obj = 'This is a test string   ';
 ```

-trimEnd do the same but for the end of string.
-This functions has an aliases:
+trimEnd does the same but for the end of string.
+This functions has aliases:

 - String.trimLeft()
 - String.trimRight()